DRHaupt/ve6ao-station-booking/README.md

 # VE6AO Station Booking Wiki

 Welcome to the official documentation for the VE6AO Station Booking & Monitoring System.
-This wiki is designed to be the comprehensive source of ifo for both club members using the system and developers maintaining the code.
+This github is designed to be the comprehensive source of ifo for both club members using the system and developers maintaining the code.

 ##  User Documentation
 *   [**Member User Guide**](./docs/USER_GUIDE.md) - How to register, log in, book stations, and use the Kiosk.